GabrielSlima/blog/articles/documentation-utopia.md

         really reads the documentation?
     </p>
     <p>
-        Afther going through the struggle for keeping the documentation uptodate and trying to keep the users happy by codind what they actually need and working on some large code bases I'm really starting to think that documentation is something that is worth it only when my code will be reused by someone else that doesn't need to understand everything about the code, just how to use it.
-This includes other teams within the comopany or someone on the internet if the product is intended to be "public"
+        After going through the struggle for keeping the documentation with the lastest requirements and solutions, trying to keep the users happy by coding what they actually need and working on some large code bases I realized that documentation is something that is worth it only when my code will be reused by someone else that doesn't need to understand everything about the code, just how to use it.
+This includes other teams within the company or someone on the internet if the product is intended to be "public".
         <br>
         Other than that, a well written and tested code base will be enough.
     </p>